“`html

 “Despite debates over their universality, the evidence on quantum scars opens exciting avenues for theoretical and applied quantum research.”

-— mentioned our ORGANIC DISCOVERY specialist casually
+— mentioned our SEO specialist casually

 Looking Ahead: The Quantum Frontier